 Skip to content

-Pipeline YAML descriptor (quix.yaml)
+Pipeline YAML Descriptor (quix.yaml)

 The quix.yaml file serves as the Infrastructure as Code (IaC) descriptor for a Quix project.
 It defines the data pipeline, including the applications (deployments) and topics that compose the pipeline.
 This file allows you to configure and manage your data pipeline in a declarative manner, ensuring consistency across environments.